pivotal/docs-tap/namespace-provisioner/use-case4.md

     EOF
     ```

-2. Create a scaffolding of a Git secret that needs to be added to the service account in your developer namespace in your GitOps repository.
-See the [sample secret here.](https://github.com/vmware-tanzu/application-accelerator-samples/blob/main/ns-provisioner-samples/credentials/git.yaml) An example secret would look like the following.
-Instead of putting the actual username and password in the secret in your Git repository, put the reference to the values in the git-auth secret created in Step 1 by using the `data.values.imported` keys.
+2. Create a scaffolding of a Git secret, this must be added to the service account in your developer namespace in your GitOps repository.
+See the [sample secret here.](https://github.com/vmware-tanzu/application-accelerator-samples/blob/main/ns-provisioner-samples/credentials/git.yaml).
+Instead of putting the user name and password in the secret in your Git repository, use the `data.values.imported` keys to put the reference to the values in the git-auth secret created in step 1.
+For example:

     ```yaml
     #@ load("@ytt:data", "data")